Let me guess what you’re thinking…

 It could be:

-To get a response, you need to ask a VERY EASY question that can be answered by yes, no (or maybe).
+So to a response, you need to ask a very easy and simple question that can be answered by yes, no (or maybe).

 If your question is long-winded, complicated, and require your customer to think about it more than a few seconds, he’ll close that email, think “uuhhh I dunno” and you probably won’t ever get an answer.